metruzanca/convergence-wiki/content/items/weapons/Smoldering Shield.md

 title:
 ---

-Off hand buff for the [[Flame Prophet]] class, increasing damage by 10% for all #giantsflame incantations.
+Off hand buff for the [[Flame Prophet]] class, increasing damage by 10% for all #giantsflame-incantations.

 ## Acquisition